bldl/emplace-spidermonkey/README.md

   ```

-  These lines are similar to the previous proposal specification.
-The code remains unchanged.
+  These lines are similar to the previous proposal specification and they remain seemingly unchanged.
+Only a few altercations are introduced.
+We need to update the argument `handler` to `value`.

-  **Use the code from the old implementation and changes the `handler` parameter to `value`**

   <details>
     <summary>Solution</summary>